Aeroluna/LunaCoopMod/README.md

     - Start with the Multi-Lock Weapons System upgrade.
     - Cyclones can use Lock On while moving.
     - Only Thor anti-air weapons can attack while moving.
-    - Hellbats and Thor heavy air ground weapons can only fire in an arc in front of them while moving.
+    - Hellbats and Thor heavy air/ground weapons can only fire in an arc in front of them while moving.
   - Disadvantage: Hercules are unavailable.
 Turrets are 100% more expensive.

 Allows for fun playstyles like running around with battle mech or flying Wraiths around like Phoenixes.